 But hasn’t AI & self-service made contact centers redundant?

-Sure, self service is amazing for businesses.
+Sure, self-service is amazing for businesses.
 Not only does it save a lot of bucks compared to human-based support, but also requires little supervision, if the tech is trained well.
-A lot of enterprises are moving their support to self service and are trying to maximize their usage.
-But, are we really there where all customer issues could be solved by self-service or flashy AI chatbots?
+A lot of enterprises are moving their support to self-service and are trying to maximize their usage.
+But, are we even there where all customer issues could be solved by self-service or flashy AI chatbots?

-Chatbots and AI-based self service solutions can only go so far as to help customers fix simple queries that are repetitive (1/4th of all tickets, as mentioned).
+Chatbots and AI-based self-service solutions can only go so far as to help customers fix simple repetitive queries (1/4th of all tickets, as mentioned).
 So, what of the rest?

 Customers hate complexity.
 Repetitive IVRs & ineffective chatbots have been known to be major drivers of DSAT.
 Wouldn’t you, as a customer rather speak with an agent who knows the way out of a fix, over a chatbot that may get wound up in the keywords you use in your input text?

 It’s human to want a sense of familiarity, and customers seek exactly that when they reach out for help.
 Empathy is one quality that AI bots haven’t had programmed in yet.
 Human empathy is what allows brands to live through what their customer does, and that’s why contact centers will be around for a long time; only to get better through technology with every passing day.